seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 mouth, and was speechless.

 **BRUTUS**
-’Tis very like: he hath the failing sickness.
+'Tis very like: he hath the failing sickness.

 **CASSIUS**
 No, Caesar hath it not; but you and I,